web2py/web2py/README.markdown

         examples/                  > example config files, mv .. and customize extras/                    > other files which are required for building web2py scripts/                   > utility and installation scripts
+        handlers/
-        site-packages/             > additional optional modules
+            wsgihandler.py         > handler to connect to WSGI ...                    > handlers for Fast-CGI, SCGI, Gevent, etc site-packages/             > additional optional modules
         logs/                      > log files will go in there deposit/                   > a place where web2py stores apps temporarily